koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 [everything](https://youtu.be/jKMGFaF1YbE?t=1034): drama, love,
 suspense, sex, blood, and laughs... and Toto would love it too!

-Seriously speaking, I do suggest writing a journal!
-Be aware: It is a habit that takes time, as going to the gym or learning a new language.
-It takes time and I found it helped me to achieve other goals.
+Seriously speaking, **I do suggest writing a journal**.
+It helped me so much in the past 10 years: I would be a totally different person without it.